suguu257/PhenBot---AI-Study-Companion/README.md

 PhenBOT is an AI-powered study assistant that makes learning interactive, personalised, and accessible for students of all levels.
 It provides instant answers, detailed explanations, and tools that turn studying into a more engaging experience.

 ## Key Features
-- **Instant Answers & Contextual Explanations** – Clear responses with the “why” behind the “what.”
+- **Instant Answers & Contextual Explanations** – Clear responses with the 'why' behind the 'what.'
 - **Interactive Learning** – Natural conversation with follow-ups and deeper exploration.
 - **Subject Specialisation** – Tailored prompts for Math, Science, English, History, and more.
 - **Analogy-Based Learning** – Explains concepts using relatable comparisons.